-Prudential Financial Inc. Decreases Position in Marriott International (MAR) - Transcript Daily — Nigeria Today
+Allen Investment Management LLC Continues to Hold Stake in Marriott International (NASDAQ:MAR) - Stock Observer — Nigeria Today

 Stock Observer

-Marriott International logo Prudential Financial Inc. cut its stake in Marriott International (NASDAQ:MAR) by 1.4% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 439,182 …
+Marriott International logo Allen Investment Management LLC held its position in Marriott International (NASDAQ:MAR) during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund …

-SG Americas Securities LLC Has $25.65 Million Position in Marriott International (NASDAQ:MAR)
+Oppenheimer & Co.
+Inc. Has $1.46 Million Stake in Marriott International (NASDAQ:MAR)

-Sony (ADR) (SNE) EPS Estimated At $0.47; 8 Analysts Are Bullish Marriott International (MAR) Last Week

 This post was syndicated from Business - Google News.
 Click here to read the full text on the original website.